Inspiravetion/Capsule.js/README.md

   * To be able to remove a specific handler, the callback passed to ```arm()``` and ```disarm()``` must not be anonymous

 ###clone()
 Returns a deep copy of the calling object.
+Can be used on built in or user defined data types.

 ```javascript
   var Monster = function(){